 What Does Mileage Reimbursement Cover?

 “Mileage” refers to any expenses incurred when an employee uses their personal vehicle for work.
-Think of tasks like meeting with clients and going out for office supplies.
+Think of tasks like meeting with clients or going out for office supplies.

 If they’re using their personal vehicle to conduct business for your company, they’re subject to getting reimbursed.
 Some potential expenses that can be covered by mileage reimbursement may include: